aaydin-tr/divisor/README.md

 ## Features
 - Fast and easy-to-configure load balancer.
-- Supports round-robin, weighted round-robin, IP hash, and random algorithms.
+- Supports round-robin, weighted round-robin, least-connection, IP hash, and random algorithms.
 - Uses the fasthttp library for high performance and scalability.
 - Offers multiple configuration options to suit user needs.
 - Can handle large-scale applications and websites.